-During 2021 the Company aims to raise sufficient equity finance to commence the re-application process for the Marine Consent.
+The Company aims either to raise sufficient equity finance to commence the re-application process for the Marine Consent or to utilise cash flows generated by the Korella or Avenir Makatea projects.

-Once the required level of funding has been raised, it is then expected to take 15 months to complete the work required to submit the re-application with a likely submission date in Q1, 2022.
-This would lead to an expected grant date of Q1, 2023 and eventual production in mid to late 2025.
+Once the required level of funding has been raised, one way or another, it is then expected to take 15 months to complete the work required to submit the re-application with a likely submission date in Q21, 2025.
+This would lead to an expected grant date of Q1, 2026 and eventual production in 2027.